Thank you for your interest in umpiring with NOLL/SOLL!

 Other Important Rule Reminders

-For Majors and above, A manager may come out ONCE in an inning to visit the pitcher, but on the second visit, the pitcher must be removed.
-A manager or coach may come out twice times in a game to visit a pitcher, but on the third visit, the pitcher must be removed.
+For Majors and above, A manager may come out ONCE in an inning to visit the pitcher, but the second time, the pitcher must be removed.
+A manager or coach may come out twice in a game to visit a pitcher, but on the third visit, the pitcher must be removed.
+Note: A pitching change does not count as a visit.

 FAQ